API-Skeletons/laravel-doctrine-oauth2/README.md

 is improper database design because it allows for orphan data in your database.

-This library not only implements referential integrity between its own schema but allows for dynamic relationships to your authtentication tables at run time thereby creating referential integrity across the implementation.
+This library not only implements referential integrity between its own schema but allows for dynamic relationships to your authentication tables at run time thereby creating referential integrity across the implementation.